intel/afxdp-plugins-for-kubernetes/README.md

 ```
 *Note that the above is not a fully working example as the pools have not yet been configured with devices.
 This will not pass the device plugin's config validation.*

 **Note:** Each pool created will require its own network attachment definition.
-See the [Running Pods](#running-pods) section above and the [network-attachment-definition.yaml](./examples/network-attachment-definition.yaml) example file for more info.
+See the [Running AF_XDP Pods](#running-af_xdp-pods) section above and the [network-attachment-definition.yaml](./examples/network-attachment-definition.yaml) example file for more info.
 The resource name provided as `k8s.v1.cni.cncf.io/resourceName` must match the pool name.

 ### Pool Drivers
 In production environments, the most common way to add devices to a pool is through configuring drivers for that pool.
 When a driver is configured to a pool, the device plugin will search the node for devices using this driver and add them to that pool.
 A pool can have multiple drivers associated with it.
 Drivers are identified by their name.